 I. Rule 16 scheduling conference 2

 II.
 Discovery plan 2

 III.
 Waiver of the Rule 16 scheduling conference 3

 IV.
 Failure of counsel to attend a scheduled telephone hearing 3

-V. Joint or agreed motions to move deadlines which do not affect the dispositive motion deadline 3
+V. motion d Joint or agreed motions to move deadlines which do not affect the dispositive eadline 3

-VI.
-Joint or agreed motions to move a deadline which will affect the dispositive motion deadline 3
+VI. motion d Joint or agreed motions to move a deadline which will affect the dispositive eadline 3

 VII.
 Discovery disputes 4

-VIII.
-Discovery disputes brought to the Court's attention after the discovery deadline has already passed 5
+VIII. deadline Discovery disputes brought to the Court's attention after the discovery has already passed 5

 IX.
 Failure to respond to a motion 5

-Х. Emergency motions 5
+X. Emergency motions 5

 XI.
 Courtesy copies and attachments or exhibits 5

 XII.
 Filing documents under seal and protective orders 6

 XIII.
 Settled cases 7

 XIV.
 Pronouns and Honorifics 7

 XV.
 Contacting chambers 7